gerzhan/hapi-mongodb-models/README.md

 * `connection`: The Mongoose connection object
 * `collection`: The collection name.
 It becomes optional if you add a default value to the `collection` param in your model, like the example below.
 * `name`: The model name that is used to access the exposed object.
-If `name` = `CustomName`, it'll be accessible as `server.db.CustomName`.
+If `name = 'CustomName'`, it'll be accessible as `server.db.CustomName`.
 If you don't provide the `name`, the class name is used with first letter in lowercase, like `server.db.className`

 Model example:
 ```js